awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 ### AWS Management Console<a name="USER_WorkingWithOptionGroups.Create.Console"></a>

- One way of creating on option group is by using the AWS Management Console\.
+ One way of creating an option group is by using the AWS Management Console\.

 **To create a new option group by using the console**